Bus Accident Lawyers in Springfield, IL

 - The bus company is responsible for ensuring the driver is well-rested, is not engaging in distracted driving behaviors, and is not impaired.

 - In some cases, a bus accident could be caused by a dangerous road or defective bus part.
 This could trigger a claim against those who designed or maintained the road, or a product liability claim against a part manufacturer.

-Your bus accident lawyer from Noll Law Office can help you obtain the necessary investigative documents to determine who is liable for your injuries, and assist you in filing claims to cover the often overwhelming medical debt, lost wages, and other damages.
+Your experienced bus accident lawyer in Springfield, Illinois from the Noll Law Office can help you obtain the necessary investigative documents to determine who is liable for your injuries, and assist you in filing claims to cover the often overwhelming medical debt, lost wages, and other damages.

-Your bus accident lawyer can help you determine whether you have a claim – and if so, what that claim is worth.
+Your bus accident lawyer can help you determine whether you have a claim – and if so, what that claim may be worth.
 The first step is to determine who is liable and determine their applicable insurance policy.
 After that, it is important to ascertain your present and future medical expenses and lost wages.
-If you are unsure on whether you have a claim, please contact the Noll Law Office and they can let you know during a free initial consultation.
+If you are unsure about whether you have a claim, please contact the Noll Law Office and they can let you know during a free initial consultation.

 The Noll Law Office attorneys are fifth-generation Springfield attorneys.
 As such, they have deep roots in the community.
 The Noll Law Office lawyers seek positive outcomes for community members and neighbors, taking pride in Springfield and central Illinois’ shared history together.
 The attorneys at the Noll Law Office believe strongly in open, honest communication and genuinely care about you and your family.
 Experience the local difference.
 Contact Noll Law Office today for a free, comprehensive evaluation of your claim.